 This is an essential category to ensure that the Department's actions are professional and that the community feels respected and for officers to realize that the job is not only to protect, but to SERVE and protect.
 It includes three weeks of mandatory training from the NYS Division of Criminal Justice Services Training curriculum which includes a large component of leadership training.
 In 2020 and 2021, the Department sent 4 new supervisors to this school, totaling approximately 500 hours of leadership training through this course alone.
 The Department also just completed a training module on High Impact Leadership training.
-In 2019 (the last full year of training before the pandemic) the Department's leadership training consisted of 194 hours in:
+In 2019 (the last full year of training consisted of 194 hours in: